kanaria69/Mainecoco/README.md

-## What biscuit does a short person like?
-Shortbread.
+## How many apples grow on a tree?
+All of them!